pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

     archival type, and also in connection
     with the various near-print methods
     of reproducing text, such as mimeograph and hectograph.
-The general business practice of the country calls&nbsp;{%- include pagebreak.html canvas=235 -%}&nbsp;for a more permanent stock of paper for letters than for books, and a less permanent stock for carbon copies than for books.
+The general business practice of the country calls {% include pagebreak.html canvas=235 %} for a more permanent stock of paper for letters than for books, and a less permanent stock for carbon copies than for books.
 The average business letter sheet will last longer than the average book page; the average carbon copy will fall to pieces